 7. God Will Always Provide

 When you feel you are in need, know he is the great provider.
-He promises to do that when you lean on him.
+He promises to do that when you lean on him, since you have been faithful to him.

 “And my God will meet all your needs according to the riches of his glory in Christ Jesus.”
 (Philippians 4:19, NIV)